 37. Requirement for, and notification of, operator

-(1) The instrument holder for a petroleum activity must ensure that, at all times, there is an operator of the petroleum activity.
+(1) The instrument holder for an activity must ensure that, at all times, there is an operator of the activity.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(2) The operator of a petroleum activity is the person responsible to the instrument holder for the overall management and operation of the petroleum activity.
+(2) The operator of an activity is the person responsible to the instrument holder for the overall management and operation of the activity.

-(3) The instrument holder must notify the Minister, in writing, of the contact details of the operator of the petroleum activity before the first submission in relation to the petroleum activity is made under Part 2.
+(3) The instrument holder must notify the Minister, in writing, of the contact details of the operator of the activity before the first submission in relation to the activity is made under Part 2.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(4) The instrument holder must notify the Minister, in writing, of any change of operator of the petroleum activity —
+(4) The instrument holder must notify the Minister, in writing, of any change of operator of the activity —

 (a) if it is practicable to do so — at least 28 days before the change takes effect; or